-Deleted: placement of sidewalk where none previously existed.
-At-grade crosswalks are not where no walkway currently exists.
+- (4) 2 points for Projects that create at least 1,000 continuous linear feet of new pedestrian facilities where none exist at the time of application submission.
+Examples include new overpasses or underpasses, and new Class 1 path or sidewalk where no walkway currently exists so long as these facilities meet the definition of Safe and Accessible Walkway.
 Curb ramps or other wheelchair-accessible entry points are required for any crossings in this new facility but would not be sufficient in and of themselves to be eligible for this point.
-The Lane Miles of one Class I Multi-Use Path cannot be counted to fulfill the distance scoring sections for both the bikeway and walkway scoring sections; applicants may use the Multi-Use Path for only one scoring section.
+The Lane Miles of one Class I Multi-Use Path cannot be counted to fulfill the distance scoring sections for both the bikeway and walkway scoring sections; applicants may not use the same portion of a Multi-Use Path for both scoring sections. - (5) Up to 4 points for Projects that improve existing transit routes that serve the community around the AHD.
+To qualify for these points, the AHSC-funded improvements must improve service along one transit route that serves at least one (1) stop or station inside the Project Area.
+The improvement to the transit route need not be wholly inside the Project Area, but the Project's effects to improving reliability and/or speed inside the Project Area should be evident.

-(5) Up to 4 points for Projects that improve existing transit routes that serve the community around the AHD.
-To qualify for this point, the AHSC-funded improvements must improve service for a transit route that serves at least one (1) stop or station inside the Project Area.
-The improvement to the transit route need not be directly inside the Project Area, but the Project's effects to improving reliability and/or speed inside the Project Area should be evident.
+Projects that improve a local bus route by implementing any (or a multiple) of the following will be eligible for two points for each strategy, up to four points:

-Projects that improve a local bus service for at least one (1.0) Lane Mile by implementing any (or a multiple) of the following will be eligible for two points for each strategy, up to four points:
+- (A) At least one (1.0) Lane Mile of a Bus Only Lane that includes prohibition of private vehicles or High Occupancy Toll (HOT) Lanes that are in effect at least eight (8) hours a day, at least five (5) days a week - (B) Installation of new off-board fare collection kiosks or machines along all stops for one (1.0) consecutive Lane Mile - (C) Installation of new at-grade boarding infrastructure along all stops for one (1.0) consecutive Lane Mile

-- Bus Only Lane that includes prohibition of private vehicles or High Occupancy Toll (HOT) Lanes that are in effect at least eight (8) hours a day, at least five (5) days a week - Installation of new off-board fare collection kiosks or machines - · Installation of new at-grade boarding infrastructure - Installation of at least 4 bus bulb-outs that eliminate the need for buses to pull out of the general flow lane - Installation of new or upgraded Transit Signal Priority hardware and software - Installation of at least 5 new bus shelters where none currently exist - Procurement of at least one new ZEV transit vehicle that allows the provider to modify published schedules that will achieve headways of 15 minutes or less during peak hours or reduce peak hour existing headways by more than 10 minutes
+- (D) Installation of at least four (4) bus bulb-outs that eliminate the need for buses to pull out of the general flow lane along one bus route in the Project Area - (E) Installation of new or upgraded Transit Signal Priority hardware and software along all signals for one (1.0) consecutive Lane Mile - (F) Installation of at least five (5) new bus shelters where none currently exist at least five stops along one bus route in the Project Area - (G) Procurement of at least one new ZEV transit vehicle that allows the provider to modify published schedules that will achieve headways of 15 minutes or less during peak hours or reduce peak hour existing headways by more than 10 minutes

-(c) Green Buildings and Renewable Energy - 8 Points Maximum
+(b) Green Buildings and Renewable Energy - 3 Points Maximum